TISUnion/Carpet-TIS-Addition/website/docs/commands.md

 Tracked entity removal reasons
 - Despawn, including immediately despawn, random despawn, difficulty despawn and timeout despawn
-- Damaged to death
+- Self-exploded (e.g. creeper)
+- Collected up by hopper or hopper minecart (item only)
+- Entity merged (item and xp orb only)
 - Becomes persistent.
 Requires rule [lifeTimeTrackerConsidersMobcap](rules.md#lifetimetrackerconsidersmobcap) being set to true
+- Enderman picked up a block (1.16+).
+Requires rule [lifeTimeTrackerConsidersMobcap](rules.md#lifetimetrackerconsidersmobcap) being set to true
+- Player logout (for its vehicle)
 - Rides on a vehicle (1.16+).
 Requires rule [lifeTimeTrackerConsidersMobcap](rules.md#lifetimetrackerconsidersmobcap) being set to true
-- Enderman picked up a block (1.16+).
-Requires rule [lifeTimeTrackerConsidersMobcap](rules.md#lifetimetrackerconsidersmobcap) being set to true
-- Entity merged (item and xp orb only)
-- Collected up by hopper or hopper minecart (item only)
 - Entering void
-- Self-exploded (e.g. creeper)
 - Picked up by player or mob (item and xp orb only)
 - Mob conversion
+- Damaged to death
 - Trans-dimension
 - Other (anything else not in the list).
 If some other important reason is not tracked, feel free to make a feature request issue